lorenzoh/DLPipelines.jl/README.md

 With the interface defined, it's dead simple to create data iterators for training and inference pipelines.
 See [image classification](docs/methods/imageclassification.jl) as a motivating example.

 The package was born from the realization that the data pipeline plays a large role in many deep learning projects.
 It abstracts the pipeline into steps that lend themselves to building training, inference and other pipelines.

-[Read on here](docs/introduction.md) to find out more about the interface.

-*DLPipelines.jl is still in an experimentation phase focused on exploring suitable interfaces.*